 4) 3-Ring Binder.
 This common binding method is another way to join separate pages into book form.
 Ringed binders containing loose leaf pages and tabs are frequently used for sales presentations, seminars and business meetings because the tabs allow the user to quickly index to a specific page Three-ring binders are also commonly used for price lists and operation manuals because pages can very easily be added or removed as changes occur.
 The cover and/or spine of the binder can be printed upon directly, or the binder can be made with a clear plastic overlay which allows printed inserts to be slipped in for the cover and/or spine.

 5) Hard Cover.
 There are various ways to bind a hardcover book.
 Sometimes the pages are gathered and sewn together with strong thread before the cover is attached.
 Other times the pages are simply glued together near the spinal edge before the cover is applied.
 The cover of a modern hardcover book is generally made from pieces of thick, rigid paper board.
 This dense board is commonly covered with a glossy coated paper for improved appearance and durability.
 Because the front and back covers are inflexible, they must be created with a flexible hinge area near the spine to allow the book to open and close easily.
 Hard Cover binding is the most expensive binding method and is used for books that see frequent use such as textbooks and cookbooks, or when longevity is important such as a bible, yearbook or other keepsake.
 Hard cover books are also referred to as hardback or hardbound books.

 When it comes to book printing and binding, you'll achieve a better result when you know all your options upfront.
-Formax offers a variety of binding styles so give us a call at 866-367-6221 to discuss your next custom-printed book project.
+Formax offers a variety of binding styles so give us a call at 866-367-6221 or submit our easy quote request form to discuss your next custom-printed book project.